Look-Ahead Removal for Top-Down Tree Transducers: Conclusion

+We have shown in Corollary~\ref{co:difffin} and Lemma~\ref{lm:twodiff} that, for $M$ to be equivalent to a dtop, $\diftup(M)$ must be finite.
+But we do not know whether it is decidable if $\diftup(M)$ is finite.
+If so, and if, moreover, we could compute $\diftup(M)$ from $M$, then Algorithm~\ref{alg:alg} could be simplified: we could just (try to) compute the unique dtop $N$ with $Q_N=\diftup(M)$ that is associated with $M$ (see Lemma~\ref{lm:Qdiff}).
+Thus, we would like to get more grip on the difference tuples of $M$.
+We do not even know whether $\diftup(M)$ is a decidable subset of $\T_\Delta(Q\times P)^n$.

 As observed at the end of the Introduction, regular look-ahead can always be removed from a macro tree transducer \cite{DBLP:journals/jcss/EngelfrietV85}.
 Hence another more general question is: Is it decidable for a given macro tree transducer whether it is equivalent to a top-down tree transducer?
+For total deterministic transducers, this problem can be reduced to our problem by first proving the decidability of the following related question: Is it decidable for a given macro tree transducer whether it is equivalent to a top-down tree transducer with regular look-ahead?
+This is an open problem of which it was recently shown in~\cite{DBLP:conf/icalp/FiliotMRT15} that the answer is `yes' when the transducers have origin-semantics, which means that they should associate the same origins in the input tree to the nodes of the output tree.